PowerSheetco/rss-reader-upwork/manual.md

 Try it yourself!

 So again, for all other feeds you can get the RSS urls the old way - via three dots.
-But you can also copy the webpage url to the Search URL column and wait a minute - up to you.
+But you can also copy the webpage url to the Search URL column and wait a minute - up to you

 ## Fast vs Slow feeds